lavaeater/turbo-rocket-ultra/README.md

 - [ ] Puzzle obstacles / machines
 - [ ] Oblique Projection

+### Soundscape II - the Moaning
+So, some ambient sound effects, some zombie sound effects, explosions, screaming, burning, etc.

 ### Hud II
 Make the HUD pretty and useful and legible.
 Work on more simple databinding stuff and Scene2D extensions etc.